Evans denied Baddoo, Pirates beat Tigers 4-2 with 2-run 8th - WTMJ

 TRAINER’S ROOM

-Pirates: 3B Ke’Bryan Hayes aggravated his left wrist injury during a batting drill late Wednesday night and was sent back to Pittsburgh for further evaluation.
+Pirates: 3B Ke’Bryan Hayes reaggravated his left wrist injury during a batting drill late Wednesday night and was sent back to Pittsburgh for further evaluation.
 Hayes, who went on the injured list on April 4, remains out indefinitely.
-With Hayes’ absence extended, Pittsburgh selected the contract of Todd Frazier to the major league roster and designated OF Dustin Fowler for assignment. … The Pirates put RHP Chad Kuhl on the 10-day IL retroactive to Monday with right shoulder discomfort and recalled RHP Geoff Hartlieb.
+With Hayes’ absence extended, Pittsburgh selected the contract of two-time All-Star 3B Todd Frazier to the major league roster and designated OF Dustin Fowler for assignment. … The Pirates put RHP Chad Kuhl on the 10-day injured list retroactive to Monday with right shoulder discomfort and recalled RHP Geoff Hartlieb.

 UP NEXT